Jianf-Wang/RSG/README.md

 python places_train.py
 python imagenet_lt_train.py
 ```
-Note that for Places-LT or ImageNet-LT, the model is trained on the training set.
-The model that performs best on the validation set will be saved for testing.
+As for Places-LT or ImageNet-LT, the model is trained on the training set, and the best model on the validation set will be saved for testing.
 The "places_test.py" and 'imagenet_lt_test.py' are used for testing.

 Citation
 -----------------

-If you find that RSG is helpful, please cite our paper:

 ```
 @inproceedings{Jianfeng2021RSG,